 - Providing clear instructions, expectations, examples of high quality assignments as models, early feedback on drafts, detailed rubrics, and multiple opportunities to revise and improve assignments/grades.
 Using a tool like the workload estimator can help online instructors make sure that the amount of work and time actually required to complete the course as designed is actually do-able/reasonable for the the number of credit hours of the course.

 Goal Orientation, Interests & Attributions

-Successful online students tend to focus more on learning progress, than on competitive outcomes – i.e., mastery, rather than performance goals.
+Successful online learners tend to focus more on learning progress, than on competitive outcomes – i.e., mastery, rather than performance goals.
 They are able to relate to and tie their learning and course contributions to real life interests and experiences.
 And they attribute their success and learning to their level of effort, rather than to a fixed perception of intelligence or ability.Successful online learners:*

 - Organize their time to manage their learning in the course.

 - Make plans for how to do the activities in the course.

 - Draw pictures or diagrams to help them understand the course topics.

 - Make up questions that they try to answer about the course topics.